bwearing11/ToothBrushTimer/README.md

 8. Enjoy your dental hygiene

 ### Potential features
-- Ability to adjust timer length
+- Ability to adjust timer length OR have the timer run into negative numbers
 - Blinking timer digits when it reaches zero
 - Adding a small speaker to make a little chime when the time is up